isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-28-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2020-(Ministry of Law).md

 <li>MinLaw’s mission is, broadly, two-fold:</li>
 </ol>
 <ol type="a">
-<li>First, to continually update our legal framework to meet both today’s and tomorrow’s needs;</li>
+<li>First, to continually update our legal framework to meet both today’s and tomorrow’s needs;
-<li>Second, to work together with our stakeholders, to strengthen Singapore’s position as a leading international legal services hub for Asia, and of course, the world.</li>
+<li>Second, to work together with our stakeholders, to strengthen Singapore’s position as a leading international legal services hub for Asia, and of course, the world.
 </ol>

 <ol start="3">